Download App

 Description

-A large species of frog reaching up to 10 cm in body length.
+A large species of frog reaching just over 8 cm in body length.
 It has a brown or grey-brown back, with a darker longitudinal stripe or series of patches along the middle.
 There is a black stripe from the nostril to past the eye, and a black triangular patch on the tip of the snout.
 The belly is white or yellow.
 The pupil is vertical and the iris is dark brown, with a blue crescent in the upper half.
 The legs and arms have dark horizontal bars.
 Fingers are unwebbed and toes are three-quarters webbed, both without discs.
+A genetic study in 2023 examined this species, which was formerly thought to occur along eastern NSW and into Victoria, and discovered that frogs in the southern part of its range were actually a seperate species, which are now named Mixophyes australis.

 Breeding Biology